Corneal Abrasion

 Most people fully recover from minor corneal abrasions without permanent eye damage.
 However, deeper scratches can lead to corneal infections, corneal erosion, or scarring of the cornea.
 If not treated properly, these complications can result in long-term vision problems.
-Any unusual symptoms, including a recurrence of pain following healing, should be reported to your eye doctor.
+Any unusual symptoms, including a recurrence of pain following healing, should be reported to an eye doctor.[1]

-Corneal abrasion is probably the most common eye injury and perhaps one of the most neglected.
-It occurs because of a disruption in the integrity of the corneal epithelium or because the corneal surface is scraped away or denuded as a result of physical external forces.
-Corneal epithelial abrasions can be small or large (see the images below).
+Corneal abrasion probably is the most common eye injury and perhaps one of the most neglected.[1, 2] It occurs because of a disruption in the integrity of the corneal epithelium or because the corneal surface is scraped away or denuded as a result of physical external forces.
+Corneal epithelial abrasions can be small or large.

-View Image | Corneal abrasion. |
+View Image

-View Image | Large corneal abrasion. |
+Large corneal abrasion.

-Corneal abrasions usually heal rapidly, without serious sequelae.
-Consequently, they are often considered of little consequence.
-However, deeper corneal involvement, infection, or poor healing may result in irregularity of the corneal epithelium or scar formation within the stroma.
+Corneal abrasions usually heal rapidly, without serious sequelae; thereore, they often are considered of little consequence.
+However, deeper corneal involvement, infection, or poor healing may result in irregularity of the corneal epithelium or scar formation within the stroma.[1, 2]

 Corneal abrasions occur in any situation that causes epithelial compromise.[2]
 Examples include corneal or epithelial disease (eg, dry eye), superficial corneal injury or ocular injuries (eg, those due to foreign bodies), exposure to ultraviolet light, and contact lens wear (eg, daily disposable soft lenses, extended-wear soft lenses, gas-permeable lenses, hard polymethylmethacrylate lenses).[1]
 Spontaneous corneal abrasions may be associated with map-dot-fingerprint dystrophy or recurrent corneal erosion syndrome.[2]

 Foreign body–related abrasions are defects in the corneal epithelium that result from removal or spontaneous dislodgement of a corneal foreign body.
-Foreign body abrasions are typically caused by pieces of metal, wood, glass, plastic, fiberglass, or vegetable material that have become embedded in the cornea or adherent to the inner surface of the upper lid.
+Foreign body abrasions typically are caused by pieces of metal, wood, glass, plastic, fiberglass, or vegetable material that have become embedded in the cornea or adherent to the inner surface of the upper lid.[1]

-Contact lens–related abrasions are defects in the corneal epithelium that are left behind after the removal of an over worn, improperly fitting, or improperly cleaned contact lens.
-In these cases, the mechanical insult is not from external trauma but rather from a foreign body that may be associated with specific pathogens.
+Contact lens–related abrasions are defects in the corneal epithelium that are left behind after the removal of an overworn, improperly fitting, or improperly cleaned contact lens.
+In these cases, the mechanical insult is not from external trauma but rather from a foreign body that may be associated with specific pathogens.[1]

 Spontaneous defects in the corneal epithelium may occur with no immediate antecedent injury or foreign body.
 Eyes that have suffered a previous traumatic abrasion or eyes that have an underlying abnormality of the corneal epithelium are prone to this problem.

 The diagnosis of corneal abrasion can be confirmed with slitlamp examination and fluorescein instillation (see Workup).
 Prophylactic topical antibiotics are given in patients with abrasions from contact lenses, who are at increased risk for infected corneal ulcers, but many emergency physicians have stopped using these agents for minor injuries.
-Patching the eye is a traditional measure, but it is not supported by research and should not be performed in patients at high risk of eye infection.
-Pain relief is important.
+Patching the eye is a traditional measure, but it is not supported by research and should not be performed in patients at high risk for eye infection.
+Pain relief is important.[1]
 (See Treatment.)

 For patient education information, see the Eye and Vision Center, as well as Corneal Abrasion; Foreign Body, Eye; and Eye Injuries.